blenderous/blenderous.github.io/cv.md

 ## Experience

-I have worked in various organizations for more than 6 years and including the period when I did freelance work, I have a total experience of about 10 years.
+I have worked in various organizations for 5 years, excluding the period when I did freelance work.

 ### Infosys Limited, working from Madurai *(June 2021 - August 2022)*
 - Worked on creating a functionality for a website using `jQuery`